Gem Profile- Thundereggs and Mexican Lace Agate

 Judy Ellis's Gem Profile- Thundereggs and Mexican Lace Agate - , General Education, , This Thunderegg is from the Black Rock Desert in Nevada

-While Oregon (which includes Mt.
-Hood and Mt.
-Jefferson) is the most famous location for thundereggs - in fact, in 1965, it was chosen as the Oregon state rock - thundereggs can also be found across the US and Canada, as well as in pockets of Africa and Madagascar, Central Europe (Poland, Romania, Turkey, France), Australia, Mexico, and Argentina.
-It makes sense that thundereggs are found in historically volcanically active regions.
+Thundereggs can also be found across the US and Canada, as well as in parts of Africa, Madagascar, Central Europe (Poland, Romania, Turkey, France), Australia, Mexico, and Argentina.

-Frances Lediaev wrapped this agate geode slice with silver wire into a wire pendant.
+Frances Lediaev wrapped this agate geode slice in silver wire to create a pendant.

 Judy Ellis's Gem Profile- Thundereggs and Mexican Lace Agate - , General Education, , Wire wrapped agate geode slice with silver wire